Two Cuban doctors in Kenya kidnapped by suspected jihadists - Journal du Cameroun

 Police at the time warned against any speculation that the Shabaab may have been involved in her abduction.

-The Shabaab, an Al-Qaeda affiliate, have been fighting since 2007 to topple Somalia’s fragile government, which is supported by a 20,000-strong African Union force, Amisom.
+The Shabaab, an Al-Qaeda affiliate, have been fighting since 2007 to topple Somalia’s fragile government, which is backed by a 20,000-strong African Union force, Amisom.

 The Shabaab fled fixed positions they once held in Mogadishu in 2011, and have since lost many of their strongholds.